tollmanz/wordpress-https-mixed-content-detector/src/readme.txt

 == Screenshots ==

 1. Content Security Policy reports are collected in the Content Security Policy Reports list table.
+2. Information about Content Security Policy reports is available via WP CLI.

 == Changelog ==

+= 1.2.0 =
+* Add check for violation locations
+* Add sampling mode for examining non-logged in traffic
+* Add more content shown in the WP list table

 = 1.1.0 =
 * Add check for HTTPS domain when logging violation